Aphrodite (Louvre-Naples type)

 myminifactory

-The sculptural type of Venus Genetrix (the Louvre-Naples type) shows the Roman goddess Venus in her aspect of Genetrix (mother), as she was honoured by the Julio-Claudian dynasty of Rome, who followed the precedent of Julius Caesar in claiming her as their ancestor.
-Through this historical chance, a Roman designation is applied to an iconological type of Aphrodite that originated among the Greeks.
-On the night before the decisive battle of Pharsalus (48 BC), Julius Caesar vowed to dedicate a temple at Rome to Venus, supposed ancestor of his gens.
-In fulfilment of his vow, he erected a temple of Venus Genetrix in the new forum he constructed.
-Contemporary references identify the cult statue in the temple as by a certain Greek sculptor, Arkesilaos.
-Two types, represented in many Roman examples in marble, bronze, and terra cotta, contend among scholars for identification as representing the type of this draped Venus Genetrix.
-Besides the type described further below, is another, in which Venus carries an infant Eros on her shoulder.
+The sculptural form of Venus Genetrix, a Louvre-Naples type, showcases the Roman goddess Venus in her role as mother, honoring the Julio-Claudian dynasty's claim that she was their ancestor.
+The Julio-Claudians followed Julius Caesar's lead in revering Venus as their ancestral figure, setting the stage for the Roman designation of an iconological type of Aphrodite originating among the Greeks.
+On the eve of the pivotal battle of Pharsalus (48 BC), Julius Caesar vowed to build a temple at Rome dedicated to Venus, his supposed ancestor.
+Fulfilling this vow, he constructed a new forum and erected a temple of Venus Genetrix there.
+Historical accounts identify the cult statue within the temple as the work of Greek sculptor Arkesilaos.
+Two types of Roman examples in marble, bronze, and terra cotta compete among scholars for recognition as representing the draped Venus Genetrix.
+In addition to the type described below, another exists where Venus carries an infant Eros on her shoulder.

 Download Model from myminifactory